Last Updated on 7 November 2022

 Tip: One of the top tips for visiting Dubrovnik is to consider staying in an apartment so you have your own cooking facilities for meal preparation.
 If you’re travelling on a budget, Dubrovnik can be expensive especially when eating out.

 Day 4: Today, add a dose of Montenegro to your 10 day itinerary for Croatia.
 Most tours visit the stunning Old Town of Kotor and the quaint fishing village of Perast, where you will find the Island of St George and Our Lady of the Rocks.
-I did the Best of Montenegro day trip with Amico Tours and they were friendly and faultless!
+I did the Best of Montenegro day trip from Dubrovnik with Amico Tours and they were friendly and faultless!
 Once you arrive back in Dubrovnik, head for dinner and soak up the warm atmosphere of the city at night with a cold Karlovačko (Croatian beer) in hand.

 Tip: There are an abundance of tour operators who offer trips to neighbouring Balkan countries, which make for the perfect addition to your 10 day tour of Croatia!
 International day trips are an easy way to see more of the world when you don’t have much time!